danoneata/td-mml/README.md

 > _Multilingual Multimodal Learning with Machine Translated Text._
 > EMNLP, 2022.

-The paper will be soon available on arXiv.
+The paper is available on arXiv at the following [link](https://arxiv.org/abs/2210.13134).

 ## Setup